 What’s more, they provide this and a number of other key services (notably a CDN) to website owners for free.
 Simply put, they’ve been a consistently disruptive website services provider since their founding.

-So, last year when we heard they were ‘opening up’ their platform to third-party developers via the creation of Cloudflare Apps, we took this seriously and immediately decided to investigate.
+So, last year when we heard they were ‘opening up’ their platform to allow third-party developers to tinker with service workers on their edge servers, we took this seriously and immediately decided to investigate.

 Upon review, it became clear the app product possibilities that developers could build within their platform are both extensible and virtually endless (I recommend reading this, this and this for context).

 In addition, a clear use case became apparent for Yavli – our ‘native ad network for ad blocker users’.
 So, we decided to build it and became a beta partner.